 3. Traffic Quota:

-Subsequent to various upgrades Trinity no longer enforces a traffic quota but reserves the right to disconnect any user if their traffic is deemed excessive and thus disruptive to other users.
+Trinity no longer enforces a traffic quota but reserves the right to disconnect any user if their traffic is deemed excessive and thus disruptive to other users.
 We disconnect our users whenever U of T Network Operations notify us that any of our residents exceed the U of T limits: basically 16+ GB in a day, or 8+ GB/day twice in a week.
-It may eventually be determined that our local limits need to be stricter than the U of T limits (to maintain local network integrity) but for now the U of T limits are what we enforce at Trinity.
+It may become determined that our local limits need to be stricter than the U of T limits (to maintain local network integrity) but the U of T limits are what we normally enforce at Trinity.
 See www.noc.utoronto.ca/net-ops/security/traffic.htm for more information on U of T internet traffic policy.

-While we do not attempt to police all file-sharing, the U of T does implement traffic-shaping protocols which limit the volume of traffic involved in file-sharing.
+While we do not attempt to police file-sharing, the U of T does implement traffic-shaping protocols which limit the volume of traffic involved in file-sharing.
 (The restrictions are usually reduced between midnight and 8 AM.)
 Some specific file-sharing programs may be blocked if it is determined that they pose a security threat (e.g., if they leave vulnerable ports open) or if they pose a severe traffic congestion issue.
 Those who insist on file-sharing would be wise to review the various U of T network security issues described at www.noc.utoronto.ca/net-ops/security.htm.
-If you have file-sharing software installed, we strongly urge you to remove all files from your shared folders (or otherwise disable the file-sharing) in order to prevent unexpected disconnection.
-Also note that Trinity has been contacted many times by legal representatives of copyrighted materials regarding infringements by students who then had to see the Bursar to negotiate reconnection.
+Also note that Trinity is contacted several times each year by legal representatives of copyrighted materials regarding infringements by students who then have to see the Bursar to negotiate reconnection.
 Repeat copyright offenders are permanently banned from ResNet.

 Excessive use of available bandwidth does affect your network neighbours, causes network hardware crashes, and invokes the attention of U of T Computing and Networking Services.
-While there is no current traffic monitoring site for ResNet users, if you think your traffic might be high (ex: you regularly download large video files or you fileshare using P2P software despite our ban) then you should be checking if your IP number appears at the various lists atwww.noc.utoronto.ca/TS.
+While there is no current traffic monitoring site for ResNet users, if you think your traffic might be high (ex: you regularly download large files then you should be checking if your IP number appears at the various lists at www.noc.utoronto.ca/TS.
 (Note that only your internet traffic is counted: traffic that stays within the St. George Campus is disregarded.)
 Due to the administrative overhead required to handle transgressors (and the potentially disruptive effects of their activities), no excuse can be accepted (e.g., "My friend installed something on my computer and didn't tell me....").
 How your own computer affects other users is entirely your own responsibility.

 The following disconnection period policy must unfortunately be strictly enforced when a resident's traffic volume exceeds the U of T limit (described above), or when a resident's computer is determined to have an infection, or when some other security violation is detected.